 The duckling takes great care of Eustace, putting on his slippers, fanning him while he sleeps, smashing Muriel’s cup of tea and replacing it with a more lavish tray.

 Courage is soon given a broken leg by this cute little duckling but plans to talk to him about being naughty around the house.
 Courage gives the duckling a lecture about not throwing cups of tea onto the rug.
 (We don’t hear the words, just a mumbly sound.)

 The duckling doubles down.

-The battle sequence is a real Tom and Jerry escapade which takes place inside the house.
+The big struggle sequence is a real Tom and Jerry escapade which takes place inside the house.
 This is a truly evil duckling who wants to murder Muriel and disable Courage.
 Courage must save Muriel, who has no idea that the duckling has another side to him.

 It all culminates in the basement, where the duckling has built a rocket in order to send Muriel into space.
 He gets his own wing stuck in the door.
 Courage manages to save Muriel by gnawing away at the rope tying her to the outside.

 Muriel’s revelation is that the duckling is bad after all.

 The bad characters in this are duly punished, so the message to the reader is that badly behaved characters end badly.

 (I would say that this is the most satisfying way to end episodes of a comedy like this, but is not reflective of real life.)

 Instead of Muriel, Eustace and the Duckling end up on the moon together.
 The duckling is very happy about this.
 It’s what he’s wanted all along.